Top 14 data and analytics conferences to attend in 2018

 - Location: Los Angeles

-Big Data Day LA is a volunteer-run free event that started with just over 250 attendees in 2013 and grew to 1,550 attendees in August 2017.
+Big Data Day LA is a volunteer-run free (or very low cost) event that started with just over 250 attendees in 2013 and grew to 1,550 attendees in August 2017.

 With nine concurrent tracks at this one-day conference, you could dive into areas including big data ("Extending Analytic Reach, from the Warehouse to the Data Lake"); data science ("Deriving Conversational Insight by Learning Emoji Representations"); Hadoop, Spark, and Kafka ("A Tale of Three Apache Spark APIs: RDDs, DataFrames and Datasets"); and use-case driven sessions ("Data Is Cheap; Strategy Still Matters").
 The keynote speakers come from big companies such as Google, The New York Times, and Warner Brothers.